Einstein42/lifx-nodeserver/docs/usage.rst

     sudo systemctl restart polyglot

 You should now see the LIFX devices start populating is the ISY for consumption in programs.
 Enjoy!

+** Note if you don't see any boxes in your Bulb in ISY then try uploading the profile again in ISY.
+This sometimes acts funny on the ISY side(we are working on that).
+Also if you see all the boxes but some values are empty, just restart polyglot again.
+Everything should pop in fine.

 How To Use
 ~~~~~~~~~~